What is Kenmore Industrial Park?View larger version of this map. (pdf 3 mb)

 All deferred maintenance activities are permitted and monitored by Ecology.

-What construction activities are planned at the site?
+What construction activities are happening at the site?

 What activities are taking place in the Kenmore Navigation Channel?